Alexvc23/ft_transcendance/README.md

 - **Database**: PostgreSQL for robust data management.
 - **Deployment**: Containerized with Docker for easy setup and deployment.

-## Challenges and Solutions
-(Here, you can elaborate on any specific challenges you faced during the development and how you resolved them.)

 ## Screenshots/Demo
 (Include a few screenshots of the project or a link to a video demo.)